LouisMazel/maz-ui/packages/docs/docs/components/maz-input-number.md

 ---
-description: MazInputNumber is a stand-alone component replaces the standard html input text and format the number according with the locale provided
+description: MazInputNumber is a standalone component replaces the standard html input text and format the number according with the locale provided
 ---

 # MazInputNumber

-MazInputNumber is a stand-alone component replaces the standard html input text and format the text enter according with the currency provided
+MazInputNumber is a standalone component replaces the standard html input text and format the text enter according with the currency provided

 > Before you have to import the global css files in your project, follow instructions in [Getting Started](./../guide/getting-started.md)

 ## Basic usage

 <MazInputNumber